 Peaks Island Press publishes the novels written by the brother and sister team of Eugene and Katherine Woodbury.
 The Kindle versions are compiled from hand-coded XHTML and published region-free and DRM-free.
-The ePub versions for Apple and Kobo are distributed via Smashwords.
+The ePub versions for Apple, Nook, and Kobo are distributed via Smashwords.

 Aubrey by Katherine Woodbury

 Aubrey St. Clair was merrily making her way up the social ladder of high society.
 And then somebody went and turned her into a cat.
 She is rescued by a "slum magician," except he would happily vivisect her in order to reveal her secrets.
 To stay alive, Aubrey will have to figure out how to stay human.
 Or perhaps becoming fully human is the last thing she really wants.

 Ami Tokudaiji is a kitsune (a Japanese werefox) from an aristocratic family whose fortunes are threatened by a financial scandal.
 Yuki Yamakawa is a werewolf from the wrong side of the tracks.
 When they end up in the same homeroom class at Osaka's most exclusive girl's school, Yuki is determined to make Ami her new best friend--if they don't kill each other in the process.